josemaz/kirc-mirna/README.md

 ## 07 - Pearson analysis

-To get heatmap plots for pearson correlations
+To get heatmap plots for Pearson correlations

 `$ python Py/pearson.py`

-This output contains volcano plot in html format.
+The ouput is saved on `Output/Plots`

+To get Pearson value networks

+`$ python Py/peavals.py`

+The ouput is saved on `Output/peaval-ctrl.tsv`, i.e.